dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

      ('=' <expression>)?;
 ```

-A _declaring constructor_ declaration is a declaration that contains a
+A _primary constructor_ declaration consists of a `<primaryConstructor>` in
-`<declaringConstructorSignature>` with a `<declaringParameterList>`, or a
-declaration that contains a `<declaringConstantConstructorSignature>`, or
-it is a `<primaryConstructor>` in the header of a class, enum, or extension
-type declaration, together with a declaration in the body that contains a
+the declaration header plus optionally a member declaration in the body
-`<declaringConstructorSignature>` *(which does not contain a
-`<declaringParameterList>`, because that's an error)*.
+that starts with a `<primaryConstructorBodySignature>`.

-A class or extension type declaration whose class body is `;` is treated as
+A class, mixin class, or extension type declaration whose body is `;` is
-a declaration whose body is `{}`.
+treated as the corresponding declaration whose body is `{}` and otherwise
+the same.
+This rule is not applicable to a `<mixinApplicationClass>` *(for
+instance, `class B = A with M;`)*.

 The grammar is ambiguous with regard to the keyword `factory`. *For
 example, `factory() => C();` could be a method named `factory` with an
-implicitly inferred return type, or it could be a factory constructor.*
+implicitly inferred return type, or it could be a factory constructor whose
+name is the name of the enclosing class.*

 This ambiguity is resolved as follows: When a Dart parser expects to parse
-a `<memberDeclaration>`, and the first token is `factory`, it proceeds to
+a `<memberDeclaration>`, and the beginning of the declaration is `factory`
+or one or more of the modifiers `const`, `augment`, or `external` followed
-parse the following input as a factory constructor.
+by `factory`, it proceeds to parse the following input as a factory
+constructor.

+*This is similar to how a statement starting with `switch` or `{` is parsed
+as a switch statement or a block, never as an expression statement.*

 *Another special exception is introduced with factory constructors in order
 to avoid breaking existing code:*

-A factory constructor declaration of the form `factory C(...` where `C`
+Consider a factory constructor declaration of the form `factory C(...`
+optionally starting with zero or more of the modifiers `const`, `augment`,
-is the name of the enclosing class, mixin class, enum, or extension type is
+or `external`.
+Assume that `C` is the name of the enclosing class, mixin
-treated as if `C` had been omitted.
+class, enum, or extension type.
+In this situation, the declaration declares
+a constructor whose name is `C`.

 *Without this special rule, such a declaration would declare a constructor
 named `C.C`.
 With this rule it declares a constructor named `C`, which